SpiNNakerManchester/SpiNNakerManchester.github.io/development/integration.md

 - It will convert a relative script path to an absolute one.
     - The relative should be from the repository root
     - Currently only works if the test file is directly under an [Integration tests directory](#directory)
-- It will automatically cd into the directory the script is in
+- It will automatically `cd` into the directory the script is in
-    - Therefor picking up any cfg file
+    - Therefore picking up any cfg file
     - Allowing for relative paths to supporting files
 - It will reset the simulator state in case a previous test left in unstable.
     - Sorry it can not push the reset button on a 4 chip board for you.
-_ Will try the script a few times if a network type error occurs.
+- Will try the script a few times if a network type error occurs.
-    - The retry is recorded and jenkins will fail at a later stage
+    - The retry is recorded and Jenkins will fail at a later stage
-- Keeps a record of how long the script took to standard output and in TestBase/reports/scripts_ran_successfully
+- Keeps a record of how long the script took to standard output and in `TestBase/reports/scripts_ran_successfully`

 1. Success criteria
     - The script must have run without error
     - No checking of results is done unless the script contains assert statements
-    - As the script is run in its directory any files output by the script will be relatiove to it
+    - As the script is run in its directory any files output by the script will be relative to it
     - For an example that checks the log files [see HelloWorld](https://github.com/SpiNNakerManchester/SpiNNakerGraphFrontEnd/blob/master/gfe_integration_tests/test_hello_world.py)

 1. Matplotlib